dipeshm01/NederlandseTaal/019-knm-Nederland-5.md

       > After VMBO you can go to MBO.
         That is secondary vocational education.
         An MBO course lasts 1 to 4 years.
-        You learn for a profession, for example for a cook or hairdresser.
+        You learn for a profession, for example for a cook or hairdresser. <br>
     Er zijn twee soorten mbo-opleidingen:
     - bol
     - bbl